among/digitized-manuscripts/README.md

 8. In the conclusion I once more make a case for the self-sufficient humanities scholar who can use technology to their own liking and I further argue that what is now perceived as a division between ‘digital humanities’ and ‘classical humanities’ would ideally cease to be as digital methods become part and parcel of our daily workflow.
 - There is also a *Postscript* in which I share some of my own experience working with digitized manuscripts, including an explanation of the title of the book.

+### The folders above...
+In this GitHub repository you will find all kinds of files, links, references, and so forth related to the book.
+The repository in the strict sense was compiled at publication and is archived at Zenodo and should be referenced in publications:
+In this GitHub repo things have evolved and expanded over time, giving more space to additional resources that did not make it into the book but are noteworthy nonetheless.

 ### Good to know...
 **What this book is not:**
 - Is not a mere catalog of the state of the art of all aspects of manuscript studies